marmelab/react-admin/docs/CreateEdit.md

 By default, the `Create` and `Edit` views render the main form inside a material-ui `<Card>` element.
 The actual layout of the form depends on the `Form` component you're using (`<SimpleForm>`, `<TabbedForm>`, or a custom form component).

 Some form layouts also use `Card`, in which case the user ends up seeing a card inside a card, which is bad UI.
-To avoid that, you can override the main form container by passing a `component` prop :
+To avoid that, you can override the main page container by passing a `component` prop :

 ```jsx
 // use a div as root component